 On this day, it is also standard practice for women to undertake aarti for men.
 This day also involves the exchange of gifts.

 During this festival families across Maharashtra, Celebrate it in the same way.
 Especially in cities like Mumbai & Pune, people wake up early before sunrise and begin the day with ‘Abhyanga Snan’ with Ubtan (A special powdered mix prepared using Chandan, Amba Haldi, Multani Mitti, Khus, Rose, Besan and more).

 In West Bengal, there is a tradition to celebrate Bhoot Chaturdashi.

 On this day it is believed that there is a thin layer between the two worlds on the night of this day and different souls come to meet their loved ones.

-There is also a belief that the forefathers of every family comes to see their family members on this day.
-Hence there is a tradition of placing 14 diyas on that day to show the way and guide forefathers home and cast away the evil souls that night.
+There is also a belief that the forefathers of every family come to see their family members on this day.
+Hence there is a tradition of placing 14 diyas on that day to show the way and guide forefathers home and cast away the evil souls at that night.
 Every dark corner is lighted by diyas to dispel the darkness.

 The occasion of Narka Chaturdashi marks the beginning of Deepavali in Karnataka which extends till Bali Padyami.
 According to the tradition after all the rituals, the day begins with a special lavish breakfast that has some interesting recipes.

 So go ahead and celebrate Naraka Chaturdashi with some new unexplored rituals.
 There is n number of Diwali Festival deals & discounts available for you on all the essentials you need.
 Don’t miss this chance to celebrate this event in a grand way and make it a memorable one indeed!